What is Financial Forecasting?

 Comment – Company has good growth potential as profits are increasing at a good rate.

 Comment – Since the company has a higher percentage of cash sales than cash expenses, the cash position is becoming stronger with the increasing sales year by year.
 Therefore it can be said that the overall company has good growth potentials.

-- New Business Promotion – Financial forecasting helps businesses utilize its funds to promote new business ventures and initiatives.
+- New Business Promotion – Financial forecasting helps businesses utilize their funds to promote new business ventures and initiatives.
 It also helps in determining the success rate of the business they are promoting.

 - Seamless Functioning– Accurate and effective forecasting of the finances like current revenue, revenue potential, and other expenses helps in the organization’s smooth running.
 The forecast also helps in anticipating future roadblocks.

 - Estimating Financial Requirements – It helps determine sales and cost of customer acquisition, capital for a specific project, and other expenses required for further management of the business.
 This preemptive forecast helps in making sound business decisions.

 - Control Cash Flow – It helps in controlling the cash flows of a business.
 Organizations with a good amount of cash/bank balance are more financially organized and better control their business operations.